 The iconic sites of Agra’s Taj Mahal, Amritsar’s Golden Temple, Jodhpur’s Mehrangarh Fort and Jaipur’s City Palace are just a few of the highlights in India.
 We can gain private access to some of these sites once all the tourists have gone or arrange for you to soar over Amber fort by hot air balloon at sunrise and explore a Maharaja’s palace with a residential historian.
 It is important not to visit too many temples and forts so that you also have time to understand the modern India as well.

 A safari in India is incomparable to any game drive in Africa, so expectations need to be managed.
 The Indian parks tend to be more crowded and tiger sightings are few and far between.
-Ranthambhore is the logistical choice when travelling through Rajasthan, but we encourage you to travel further afield to the National Parks in Madhya Pradesh where less tourists gather.
-Outside the National Parks you can enjoy elephant temple blessings, camel riding, horse riding and plenty of birdwatching with one of our expert guides.
+Ranthambhore is the obvious logistical choice when travelling through Rajasthan, but we encourage you to travel further afield to the National Parks in Madhya Pradesh where less tourists gather.
+Outside the National Parks you can enjoy elephant temple blessings, camel riding, horse riding and plenty of birdwatching with one of our expert guides or track snow leopard in Ladakh.

 Southern India has a number of direct flights operating to Male, including Bangalore, Trivandrum and Cochin airports, hence you can easily be transported from a cultural encounter to beachy paradise.